Working Together to Improve the Oral Health of Children in IL

 Nurses and Nurse Practitioners can submit Certificates of Attendance to their accrediting board to claim credit for participation in the live webinars.

-February is National Children's Dental Health Month, take part by using these ready to go social media messages, images, and a short video to help promote oral health and share on your various platforms all month and / or all year long!
+National Children’s Dental Health Month is recognized every year in February.
+Any time of year is a good time to share these ready-to-go social media messages, images, and short videos to help promote oral health.
+Share on your various platforms all year long!

 AAP Policy Statements on Oral Health

-These policy statements review concepts and scientific evidence required to understand and implement practice-based preventive oral health programs designed to improve oral health outcomes for all children and especially children at significant risk of dental decay.
+Explore policy statements that review the concepts and scientific evidence required to understand and implement practice-based preventive oral health programs designed to improve oral health outcomes for all children and especially children at significant risk of dental decay.
+Maintaining and Improving the Oral Health of Young Children covers the topics including preventative strategies, collaboration with dental providers, and social determinants of children’s oral health.

 AAP Oral Health Risk Assessment Tool